ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 - Configure the application

+  You need to change the `config\default.json` configuration to inform application is running in Bluemix by change the setting  `local_mode` to `false` before deployment.

   You need to change the Cloud Foundry application route for your own web application hostname.
 Edit the `StoreWebApp/manefest.yml` file to update the name and host fields:

   ```yml